Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 	***MEM to MEM: Gain knowledge and come back to this.
 Same for Azure.***

-	***MEM: Let's change the link text to "Environment variables" (lowercase v) so it more closely matches what they see after they click it (and it matches the left nav item).***
+	***MEM: UPDATE - Let's use "Learn about AWS environment variables."
+And have the link text be only "environment variables" (both words lowercase).
+This might end up working on the Azure tab too.***

     </TabItem>
     <TabItem value="azure" label="Azure">